sirupsen/Flimpl/README.markdown

 The reason why no model is used, is because, for me, it's one extra file where you just from time to time add only one line.
 This is also over-structered for me, and therefore I builded my design without a model.

+If you've used Flimpl, or have gotten inspiration from it - please tell me!
+I'd love to hear from you. :)

 Author: Sirupsen

 Website: http://sirupsen.dk/